nasa/cumulus-orca/tasks/request_status_for_job/API.md

   May be 'pending', 'staged', 'success', or 'failed'.

-  Or, if an error occurs, see create_http_error_dict 400 if asyncOperationId is missing.
+  Or, if an error occurs, see create_http_error_dict 400 if input.json schema is not matched.
 500 if an error occurs when querying the database.